wavefrontHQ/docs/pages/doc/ts_integral.md

 ```
 integral(<expression>)
 ```
-Returns the moving sum over time for the given time series expression over the time interval of the current chart window.
+Returns the moving sum for each time series, over the time window set for the current chart.

 ## Parameters